adamthedash/game_engine/README.md

 **World**
 Multiple block types (now with some nicer textures).
-Basic world gen using Perlin noise.
+Basic world gen using Perlin noise (now infinite in all 3 directions).
 Dynamic world gen as player moves around.

 **Rendering**